monilpat/gtk-api/README.md

 ## getTopMatch

-Retrieves the top match for a given collateral type.
+Retrieves the top match amount for a given collateral type in USD if it exists

 ### Parameters:

 - collateralType (string): The type of the collateral.
+- collateralAmount (number): The amount of collateral that are looking to trade against

 ### Returns: